 The USGS Southwest Repeat Photography Collection contains repeat imagery taken for a variety of research purposes over the last 100+ years.
-Repeat photographs are taken at precisely the same location at later times in order to document landscape and other change.
+Repeat photographs are taken at precisely the same location at later times to document landscape and other change.

 To download individual images, click on 'View and Download' on each image within a slideshow.
 To view the geographic location of images shown in the slideshows, click on the Study Area map on the right-hand side of this page.
 A link to each slideshow is accessible if you zoom 🔎 into the map, click on a point, and then right-click on 'View Slideshow.' ➡️